Senate panel derails Youngkin's felony homicide for dealers plan

 “The only person who can’t be charged is the dealer,” he said.

-While Virginia’s “good Samaritan law” protects people who use drugs from being prosecuted for possession if they report someone they are with are overdosing, opponents of McDougle’s measure said the problem was that it did not cover situations where one user shares drugs with another: legally, that’s distribution.
+While Virginia’s “good Samaritan law” protects people who use drugs from being prosecuted for possession if they report someone they are with is overdosing, opponents of McDougle’s measure said the problem was that it did not cover situations where one user shares drugs with another - legally, that’s distribution.

-“When my brother died, I wanted vengeance for a time … but we need to stop criminalizing addiction,” said Ginny Atwood Lovitt, executive director of the Chris Atwood Foundation, a nonprofit organization that provides support for families affected by substance abuse as well as providing free narcan, a medication that can reduce the effects of overdoses.
+“When my brother died, I wanted vengeance for a time ... but we need to stop criminalizing addiction,” said Ginny Atwood Lovitt, executive director of the Chris Atwood Foundation, a nonprofit organization that provides support for families affected by substance abuse as well as providing free Narcan, a medication that rapidly reverses an opioid overdose.

 State Sen. Chap Petersen, D-Fairfax City, said he thought the 2014 Supreme Court decision was the right approach by tying a homicide charge to a drug sale that happened immediately before use and when the dealer could have acted to prevent death.

-And, he said, penalties for distributing narcotics can track closely the 5 year- to 40 year-sentences for 2nd degree homicide.
+And, he said, penalties for distributing narcotics can track closely the five- to 40-year sentences for second-degree homicide.

-In Virginia, the mandatory minimum sentences imposed for some 200 crimes can’t be served concurrently.
+In Virginia, the mandatory minimum sentences imposed for some 200 crimes cannot be served concurrently.

 Morrissey said he knew of a case where a juvenile was sentenced to 33 years after accompanying two adults who robbed seven people; the juvenile was convicted of seven firearms charges; but what would have been at most a five-year term for any them turned into a 33-year sentence because they had to be served consecutively.